xuzpgroup/HaoxuanTang/LowTData/README.md

    - This module processes the downloaded structured text using GPT and GLM to extract the required data from the literature.

 3. **Figure Processing**
-   - This module extracts images from the literature, segments composite images, and selects the necessary experimental data images.
+   - This module extracts images from the literature, segments composite images, and filter the required experimental images.
 ImageEXtractor software is used to collect data points from the images.

 4. **Dataset Processing Scripts**
    - These are post-processing scripts for the dataset.
 They allow for accessing data, adding entries, importing standard formats, and evaluating data quality.